 Now, all that's left is to produce the video!
 This process will vary widely depending on your approach.
 Talented animators will prefer sketching the explanation.
 If you're comfortable with being on camera, pen your script and prepare to read it for your audience.
 The best approach is to use a mix of media types to keep the viewer's attention.

 - VideoHow to Make a Storyboard for VideoCindy Burgess

 - VideoMake a Business Profile Video: How to Find Your StoryJackson Couse

 Explanation Videos for Companies

 There's an interesting niche of explanation videos that's becoming increasingly popular: explanation videos for businesses.
-These are often called "explainer videos."
+These marketing videos are often called "explainers."